sls33/Suda/README.md

 bash run_psi_to_share_test_size.sh
 ```

-The running results are stored in the data_size_ps.txt and data_size_pc.txt.
+The running results are stored in the result/data_size_ps.txt and result/data_size_pc.txt.

 ## Table 3